- Read Nov-Dec President's Column from JAMIA, which provides an update on this topic: Subspecialty Certification in Clinical Informatics

 Successful health information system implementation depends in large measure on the knowledge and skills of the individuals who design, integrate, and implement these systems.
 While clinical informatics is multi-disciplinary in nature, there is a particular need for physicians who understand the care process, informatics concepts, and information technology.
 Creation of the formal subspecialty will help to standardize key elements of clinical informatics training programs and will likely increase the number of training opportunities.
 Further, it will provide an immediately recognized credential for organizations seeking to hire clinical informaticians.
 Finally, this initiative is consistent with the current national emphasis on strengthening the health information technology workforce.

 The ABPM, in collaboration with cosponsoring boards that include the American Board of Pathology, has created an examination committee that will develop the test questions for board certification.
 The ABPM provides formal guidelines to applicants regarding board eligibility, maintenance of certification, and related issues.
 The ABPM web site www.theabpm.org features current information on the Board Exam.
-The clinical informatics subspecialty board exam will be administered for the first time in from October 7-18, 2013.
+The clinical informatics subspecialty board exam was administered for the first time in October, 2013.

 Defining the Medical Subspecialty of Clinical Informatics.
 Don E Detmer, John R Lumpkin, Jeffrey J Williamson.
 JAMIA 2009;16:167-168 doi:10.1197/jamia.M3094